populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 <details><summary>click to see answer</summary>
 <p>

-	The expected heterozygosity we have estimated is based only in variable sites, which will increase a lot the proporiton of heterozygous and will necessarily be representative of the genetic diversity in the population.
+	The expected heterozygosity we have estimated is based only in variable sites, which will increase a lot the proporiton of heterozygous sites and will not necessarily be representative of the genetic diversity in the population.
 The estimates in Prado-Martinez et al. are proportion of heterozygosity per bp, including positions that are equal across all samples which will always be homozygous and are the majority of the genome.

 </p>
 </details>